Admissions, Advising and Transfer FAQ

 Q. When should I register for classes?

 You should register as soon as you are able.
-Registration dates are published on the Credit Class Schedule for Summer/Fall and Winter/Spring Terms.
+Registration dates are published in the Credit Class Schedule for Summer/Fall and Winter/Spring Terms.
 For the best course selection, register early.

 Q. Can I register online?

 Once you submit an enrollment application, you will receive an email with your username, temporary pin and instructions for logging into WebAdvisor.
-It is in your best interest to go through the initial login process prior to visiting the Advising and Transfer Center, so you are prepared to register for courses online.
+It is in your best interest to go through the initial login process prior to visiting with an adviser, so you are prepared to register for courses online.

-Although first semester students are required to meet with an advisor before registering, the college provides online registration access as soon as the student's courses have been approved.
+If you are a first term student, you are required to meet with an adviser before registering.
+The college provides online registration access as soon as your courses have been approved.